neverinfamous/d1-manager/DOCKER_README.md

 | `PORT` | ❌ | Port (default: `8080`) |
 | `NODE_ENV` | ❌ | Environment (default: `production`) |

+> **Note:** R2 Backup/Restore is only available when deploying to Cloudflare Workers (not Docker).
+Docker deployments can still use the Download/Import functionality for local backups.

 ---

 ## 📊 Container Info